erilu/pubmed-abstract-compiler/README.md

-Next, we will split each abstract from all_abstracts into the categories: 'Journal', 'Title', 'Authors', 'Author_Information', 'Abstract', 'DOI', and 'Misc', and write the information to a csv file for downstream analysis.
+Next, we will split each abstract from `all_abstracts` into the categories: 'Journal', 'Title', 'Authors', 'Author_Information', 'Abstract', 'DOI', and 'Misc'.
+After splitting each abstract, we will write the information to a csv file for downstream analysis.

 ```python